Conformal metrics with constant curvature one and finite conical singularities on compact Riemann surfaces: Introduction

+\nd{\bf Remark 1.5.} Since we only consider conformal metrics with finite area in this manuscript, the singularities of "zero angle", would not show up (cf \cite[Proposition 4]{Br87}).
+We prove a much more general result in Section 5 than Proposition 4 in \cite{Br87} using a different method. \\

-We conclude the introduction by explaining the organization of this paper.
-In Section 2, we shall firstly make a detailed exposition of Eremenko's idea on the existence of a developing map $f$ associated with a conformal metric of constant curvature one with finite conical singularities in Lemma \ref{lem:Er}.
-Then we prove Lemma \ref{lem:moduli} in this section.
-We shall, in Lemma \ref{lem:Sch} of Section 3, compute the Schwarzian of a developing map of a conformal metric of constant curvature one representing a divisor $D$, and also give the proof of Lemma \ref{lem:char} and Theorem \ref{thm:rational}.
-Moreover, we justify in Proposition \ref{prop:2pi} the truth of an intuition that a conformal metric of constant curvature one is actually smooth at a singularity with conical angle $2\pi$.
-We shall in Section 4 prove Theorems \ref{thm:nontrivial} and \ref{thm:char}.
-As an application of Theorem \ref{thm:nontrivial}, in the final section, we will give an alternative proof to a theorem of Troyanov: {\it if $g$ is a conformal metric on the sphere $\BCB$ of constant curvature one and representing the divisor $D=(\alpha-1)P+(\beta-1)Q$, where $\alpha,\,\beta>0$, then $\alpha=\beta$.} Moreover, we shall give some examples of non-abelian conformal metric of constant curvature one.
-In the appendix by Wang and Xu, it is proved that no cusp singularity would appear in the geometry of nonnegative curvature.
+We explain the organization of this paper.
+In Section 2, we shall firstly make a detailed exposition on developing map in Lemmata \ref{lem:Er} and \ref{lem:moduli}.
+We compute, in Lemma \ref{lem:Sch} of Section 3, the Schwarzian of a developing map of a conformal metric with constant curvature one and representing a divisor $D$.
+In Lemma \ref{lem:char} we show that the converse of Lemma \ref{lem:Sch} also holds true.
+Then Theorem \ref{thm:rational} follows from these two lemata.
+In Section 4 we prove Theorems \ref{thm:nontrivial} and \ref{thm:char} as an application of Lemma \ref{lem:char}.
+These two theorems is applied to giving some examples of irreducible and reducible metrics in Corollary \ref{cor:tro} and Examples \ref{exam:nonabel} and \ref{exam:abel}.
+In Section 5, we give an alternative proof to a theorem of Troyanov \cite{Tr89}, as an application of Theorems \ref{thm:rational} and \ref{thm:nontrivial}.
+Moreover, we discuss the non-uniqueness of reducible metrics representing a given divisor $D$.
+At last, we propose some speculations about both irreducible and reducible metrics conformal metrics.
+In the last section, it is proved that no singularity with angle "zero" would appear in the local geometry of nonnegative curvature.\\

+\nd {\bf Acknowledgments.} The last author would like to express his deep gratitude to Professor Xiuxiong Chen for his constant moral support and lots of invaluable conversations.
+He thanks Professor Masaaki Umehara so much for many valuable comments and discussions through e-mails.
+He is also very grateful to Professor Ryoichi Kobayashi, Dr Zhi Chen and Dr Jinxing Xu for their stimulating conversations.
+In particular, the penetrating questions from Dr Jinxing Xu give him the impetus to fixing a gap in the old version of the manuscript.